Bonnie Christensen

 Illustration of knights on horseback

-Bonnie Christensen, Artwork for Breaking into Print: Before and After the Invention of the Printing Press by Stephen Krensky.
+Bonnie Christensen, Illustration for Breaking into Print: Before and After the Invention of the Printing Press by Stephen Krensky.
 Gift of Emily Herder, daughter of the artist. © 1996 Bonnie Christensen.

 Illustration of monks in archways

-Bonnie Christensen, Artwork for Breaking into Print: Before and After the Invention of the Printing Press by Stephen Krensky.
+Bonnie Christensen, Illustration for Breaking into Print: Before and After the Invention of the Printing Press by Stephen Krensky.
 Gift of Emily Herder, daughter of the artist. © 1996 Bonnie Christensen.

 Christensen’s Breaking into Print tells how modern printing processes developed.
 In medieval Europe, scribes hand copied books, writing for hours on end in a standard handwriting style called script, meant for legibility.
 Few people had access to these special books, called manuscripts, as they took so much time and money to produce.
 Most manuscripts were made for religious purposes.
 Even for those who could not read, the colorful illustrations (or illuminations) captured their imagination and communicated a story.